juangamella/gnies-paper/README.md

 You will find the following/files directories:

-- `src/`: contains the python and R code to run the experiments.
+- `src/`: contains the Python code to run the experiments.
 Each baseline is executed from its own python script:
   - `src/run_gnies.py` for GnIES
   - `src/run_utigsp.py` for UT-IGSP
   - `src/run_ges.py` for GES